JustAnEric/RapidChatApp/README.md

   - Tkinter on Windows becomes pre-bundled and installed with the Python Installer.

 > ⚠️ Do not run the app as sudo or adminstrator.
 Giving this app administrative privilages could harm your machine and operating system

+>> Who are we:
+>> We at FlowFlux Studios are a development team focused on HTML, PHP, CSS, JS, PYTHON and NODEJS.
+Check out our site for more information.
+[Link](https://rapidchat.ericplayzyt.repl.co)